C. Layne Williams

 Williams was born in Atlanta and attended Moultrie High School in Moultrie, Ga., where he played golf.
 He joined the golf team at LaGrange College in 1972 and was the number one player for three years.
 He was won the club championship at both Highland Country Club in LaGrange and at Raintree Country Club in Charlotte, N.C.

-On the national level, Williams has served on the Rules Committee of close to 60 USGA Championships, including several U.S. Open Championships (14), U.S. Amateur Championships (2), U.S. Mid-Amateur Championships (18), and many others.
-He has conducted GSGA/Georgia PGA Rules of Golf Workshops every year since 1988, and has hosted more than 120 Rules of Golf Seminars at various GSGA Member Clubs, including two seminars for the Bermuda PGA.
+On the national level, Williams served on the Rules Committee of close to 60 USGA Championships, including several U.S. Open Championships (14), U.S. Amateur Championships (2), U.S. Mid-Amateur Championships (18), and many others.
+He conducted GSGA/Georgia PGA Rules of Golf Workshops every year since 1988, and hosted more than 120 Rules of Golf Seminars at various GSGA Member Clubs, including two seminars for the Bermuda PGA.

 In addition to his unquestionable rules knowledge, Williams was an esteemed writer as he published many articles for various publications, including Golf Georgia magazine and Through the Green magazine.
 He won the 2001 GAMMA Award for Best Essay for an article he submitted in Golf Georgia.

 Williams passed away on April 21, 2021.